Client Configuration

 ```

-These settings are also configurable via the UI (**MCP Gateway → MCP Settings**) and the management API, with no restart required.
+This setting is also configurable via the UI (**MCP Gateway → MCP Settings**) and the management API, with no restart required.

 ## Security & CORS